Tatanka (wrestler)

-Chris Chavis (born June 8, 1961) is an American retired professional wrestler.
+Christopher "Chris" Chavis (born June 8, 1961) is an American retired professional wrestler.
 He is signed to WWE, under a legends contract.
-He is part of the Lumbee Tribe of North Carolina.
+He is citizen of the Lumbee Tribe of North Carolina.
 He is best known for his tenures in the World Wrestling Federation/World Wrestling Entertainment under the ring name Tatanka from 1991 to 1996 and from 2005 to 2007.
 His ring name is a Lakota word, which means "bison".

 Bodybuilding and football careers

 Chavis started competing in powerlifting.
 He competed in his first bodybuilding contest, Mr. Virginia Beach, placing second.
 He won many competitions during his time in bodybuilding, but decided against competing on the national level and possibly turning pro.
 From 1985 to 1990 he worked for Bally's Health and Tennis Corporation, becoming a divisional manager.

 Chavis went to the open try outs during the 1987 NFL player strike for the Miami Dolphins and made the cut, but he turned it down due to the lucrative money he was already making selling memberships at Bally's.
 In 1989, Chavis left Bally's to pursue an accounting career.